Jermaine Dupri: 1990–1996: Early career and breakthrough

-1997–2003: Columbia, Arista Records
+1997–2003: Columbia and Arista Records

 In 1997, Dupri co-wrote and produced several tracks on Usher's second album, My Way.
-The lead single, "You Make Me Wanna", reached number-one on the Rhythmic Top 40 and Hot R&B/Hip-Hop chart.
-The follow-up single "Nice & Slow" went to number-one on the Billboard Hot 100 and Hot R&B/Hip-Hop chart, and the last single, "My Way" peaked at number-two on Billboard Hot 100.
+The lead single, "You Make Me Wanna...", reached number one on the Rhythmic Top 40 and Hot R&B/Hip-Hop Songs charts.
+The follow-up single, "Nice & Slow", went to number one on the Billboard Hot 100 and Hot R&B/Hip-Hop Songs charts, and the last single, "My Way", peaked at number two on Billboard Hot 100.
 All three singles have been certified Platinum by Recording Industry Association of America (RIAA).
-A featured guest on the album, Monica, would also later become a protégé of Dupri, with her second album, The Boy Is Mine, dropping in July of 1998.
-Dupri produced the single of the album "The First Night", which peaked atop the U.S. Billboard charts, with the album receiving triple platinum certification and universal acclaim from critics.
+A featured guest on the album, Monica, would also later become a protégé of Dupri, with her second album, The Boy Is Mine, dropping in July 1998.
+Dupri produced the single of the album, "The First Night", which peaked atop the U.S. Billboard charts, with the album receiving triple platinum certification and universal acclaim from critics.

-In 1998, Jermaine Dupri was involved in the release of Destiny's Child's eponymous debut album, producing and co-writing the track "With Me Part I".
-Dupri renewed the focus on his own music career, which proved successful with release of the singles "Sweetheart" featuring Mariah Carey (US#126), "The Party Continues" featuring Da Brat and Usher (U.S. #26), and "Money Ain't a Thang" featuring Jay-Z (U.S. #52), the three singles from his debut studio album Life in 1472.
-The album was certified platinum by the Recording Industry Association of America (RIAA) a month and half after release.
-Also that year he met soon-to-be frequent collaborator and production partner Bryan-Michael Cox, as well as 11-year-old rapper, known then as Lil' Bow Wow and signed him to So So Def Recordings.
-The two would later part ways after only 2 albums, but continued to frequently collaborate on later projects.
+In 1998, Dupri was involved in the release of Destiny's Child's eponymous debut album, producing and co-writing the track "With Me Part I".
+Dupri renewed the focus on his own music career, which proved successful with release of the singles "Sweetheart" (featuring Mariah Carey), "The Party Continues" (featuring Da Brat and Usher), and "Money Ain't a Thang" (featuring Jay-Z), the three singles from his debut studio album Life in 1472.
+The album was certified platinum by the RIAA a month and a half after release.
+Also, that year he met soon-to-be frequent collaborator and production partner Bryan-Michael Cox, as well as 11-year-old rapper, known then as Lil' Bow Wow and signed him to So So Def.
+The two would later part ways after only two albums but continued to frequently collaborate on later projects.
 The distribution deal with Columbia was terminated in 2002, with Dupri switching to Arista Records in 2003.
-Dupri worked on Tamar Braxton's debut album, Tamar on the track "Get None" as well as with Weezer and Lil Wayne on the song "Can't Stop Partying."
-He also collaborated with DJ Chuckie to make a vocal version of the song "Let The Bass Kick".
-He soon released his sophomore studio album Instructions in October 2001, featuring the single "Welcome to Atlanta", and containing a myriad of features (similar to his debut).
+Dupri worked on Tamar Braxton's debut album Tamar on the track "Get None", as well as with Weezer and Lil Wayne on the song "Can't Stop Partying".
+He also collaborated with DJ Chuckie and Lil Jon to make a vocal version of the song "Let the Bass Kick".
+He soon released his sophomore studio album Instructions in October 2001, featuring the single "Welcome to Atlanta" (featuring Ludacris), and containing a myriad of features (similar to his debut).